nunomourinho/forensicVmAutopsyUserManual/docs/user/plugin_management.rst

    For the integrity of the process, always ensure a complete shutdown of the ForensicVM before executing any plugins.
 In the context of Windows, pressing the shift key while initiating the shutdown ensures the machine isn't placed in hibernation and undergoes a full shutdown.
 This step is crucial as hibernation can interfere with the functionality of certain plugins and the snapshot reverting process.

-Join the Community Plugins Project and Shape ForensicVM's Future!
+Join the :term:`Community Plugins Project` and Shape ForensicVM's Future!
 ------------------------------------------------------------------

-The **Community Plugins Project** for AutoPsy ForensicVM is an open initiative aimed at driving innovation and enhancing the functionalities of the ForensicVM tool.
+The **:term:`Community Plugins Project`** for AutoPsy ForensicVM is an open initiative aimed at driving innovation and enhancing the functionalities of the ForensicVM tool.
 As a community-driven platform, we invite individuals from all backgrounds to contribute.
 Whether you're a seasoned developer, a forensic investigator with a penchant for coding, or a user with an innovative idea, your input can make a difference!

 Here's how you can get involved:

-Access the Project Repository
+:term:`Access the Project Repository`
 *******************************

 The entire project is hosted on GitHub.
 You can view, clone, or fork the repository by visiting:

 `ForensicVM Plugins on GitHub <https://github.com/nunomourinho/forensicVM-Plugins>`_

-Contributing Code
+:term:`Contributing Code`
 ******************

 If you've developed a new plugin or made improvements to existing ones, follow these steps to contribute: